danielepiccone/ng-pageslide/readme.md

 ```

-If you're using Browserify, just use:
+If you're using Browserify, just add:

 ``` require('angular-pageslide-directive'); ```